 The entire letter is quite extraordinary, but what really jumps out at me is the venom Sherman holds for fellow corps commander John McClernand.
 McClernand, a highly influential political general commanding the XIII Corps, was the most senior of Grant’s subordinates.
-Sherman despised McClernand, who had temporarily replaced him following Sherman’s suspension from command following the Federal defeat at Chickasaw Bayou in late December 1862.
+Sherman despised McClernand, who outranked him and thus superseded him in command following Sherman’s defeat at Chickasaw Bayou in late December 1862.
 That replacement, Sherman later admitted, was “the severest test of my patriotism.”

 “The Noises & clamor have produced their fruits.
 Even Grant is cowed & afraid of the newspapers,” Sherman wrote, suspecting machinations behind the outcry.